 - To enroll a designated eligible individual effective Jan.
 1, 2021, complete the designated eligible individual enrollment form.

 - To enroll or re-enroll in a flexible spending account for 2021, complete the BASIC flex enrollment form that is also located on the last page of the BASIC Flexible Spending Account guide.

 Where do I send my completed forms?

-If you are unable to print the enrollment forms, you may pick up a copy of the form(s) in Human Resources.
+If you are unable to print the enrollment forms, you may contact Human Resources to request a copy of applicable forms.

 When will my changes take place?

 Health care benefit and flexible spending account elections are effective Jan.
 1, 2021.
 Payroll deductions begin with the first paycheck received in January 2020.

 Are you or your dependent(s) eligible for prescription drug benefits under Medicare Part D due to age or disability?
 If so, please review the Medicare Part D Notice under Benefit Notices above.